Ryndine/excel_kickstarter_analysis/README.md

 # Excel Kickstarter Analysis

 ## Objective:
-Modify and analyze the data of 4,000 past Kickstarter projects as you attempt to uncover market trends.
+Modify and analyze the data of 4,000 past Kickstarter projects to attempt to uncover market trends.

 ## Tools & databases used:
 - Advanced Excel